-- Prepare the batter by whipping together the flour, tonic water, lemon juice, egg, and salt and pepper.
+- Prepare the batter by whipping together the flour, sparkling water, lemon juice, egg, and salt and pepper.

-- Add the potato wedges into the deep fryer and cook 4-6 minutes, or until the potatoes are of desired crispiness.
-Remove from the fryer with a slotted spoon, let dry for a few seconds on some paper towels as you sprinkle on fresh salt and cracked pepper.
-Stick the chips in to the oven while cooking the fish to maintain their temperature.
+- Add the potato wedges into the deep fryer and cook for 4-6 minutes, or until the potatoes reach the desired crispiness.
+Remove from the fryer with a slotted spoon, let them dry for a few seconds on some paper towels, and sprinkle with fresh salt and cracked pepper.
+Keep the chips warm in the oven while cooking the fish.

-- Dip each filet slice into the batter.
-Let the excess drip off before dropping each slice into the deep fryer, in batches of 2-3 slices, and cook for 5-8 minutes or until the fish is cooked and the breading is slightly browned and no longer doughy.
+- Dip each fish filet strip into the batter.
+Let the excess drip off before dropping each strip into the deep fryer, in batches of 2-3 strips.
+Cook for 5-8 minutes or until the fish is cooked and the breading is slightly browned and no longer doughy.

-- Remove the chips from the oven and serve alongside the fish in a basket with a lemon wedge, dill pickle, and the latest copy of the Daily Prophet.
+- Remove the chips from the oven and serve them alongside the fish in a basket.
+Garnish with a lemon wedge, dill pickle, and don't forget to have the latest copy of the Daily Prophet.
 Enjoy, Muggles!